Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-full-app-bom.md

-# Application BoM Preparation
+# Application Full BoM Preparation

 ## Prerequisites

 1. A Linux, MAC or Windows based workstation with the [`postman`](https://www.postman.com/downloads/) utility.
-1. An editor for creating the SAP Application BoM file.
+1. An editor for working with the SAP Application BoM file.
 1. Application installation template(s) for SCS and/or PAS/AAS.
 1. SAP Application media present on the Storage Account.
 1. You have completed the downloading of associated stack files to your workstation's `stackfiles` folder.